A Bayesian Nonparametric System Reliability Model which Integrates Multiple Sources of Lifetime Information: The Beta-Stacy Process

+\end{theorem} We also note that since we are dealing with a discrete process $G(t_i-)=G(t_{i-1})$.
+The proof of Theorem \ref{thm:2ndmoment} is also contained in Appendix \ref{apx:precision}.

-Now assume prior information about a CDF is contained in the prior $F(t) \sim BSP(\alpha(t),G(t))$ and data from the random variable $T_i \sim F$ are collected.
-The purpose for using the BSP in this setting is to allow for right censoring, therefore T (the data vector) may include right censored data which is denoted in the corresponding vector $C$.
-If $C_1=1$ then $T_1$ is not censored and if $C_1=0$ then $T_1$ is censored.
+Now assume some \textit{a priori} information about $F(t)$ is contained in the prior $F(t) \sim BSP(\alpha(t),G(t))$ and data from the random variable $T_i \ {\buildrel \rm \textit{iid} \over \sim} \ F$ are collected.
+The purpose for using the BSP in this setting is to allow for right censoring, therefore the data vector, $\bm{T}$, may include right censored observations which are denoted in the corresponding vector $\bm{C}$.
+Let $d$ be the total number of observations in the data.
+If $C_1=1$ then $T_1$ is not censored and if $C_1=0$ then $T_1$ is right censored.
 Define